Sole proprietorship – without having formally established a corporation of LLC state registered entity.

 Make sure they offer electronic filing.
 Any tax preparer who files more than 10 returns for clients is required to use electronic filing.

-Make sure your tax preparer is accessible all year long, not just up to April 15th.
+Make sure your tax preparer is accessible all year long if you have questions, not just up to April 15th.

 Make sure your tax preparer is requesting complete documentation to support the amounts that will be filed on your tax return.